joshirishabh631/Youki-task/Youki.md

          docker pull alpine
       ```
      **After running this command an Image will be pulled.**
+**Why -** We pull an image to download a pre-built container image from a repository (like Docker Hub) to our computer.
+This image contains all the necessary files and settings needed to run an application inside a container.

 2. **Run a Container Using Youki**
    - Start a container using the command: